How to Implement API File Versioning: A Complete Developer Tutorial

 Many developers append timestamps to filenames.
 They create files named document-v1.pdf, document-v2-final.pdf, and document-v2-final-revised.pdf.
 This is hard to maintain and causes problems for AI agents.

 Using the Fastio API for version control keeps your workspace organized.
-The File ID remains constant across all updates, while traditional duplication generates a new identifier every time.
+The node_id remains constant across all updates, while traditional duplication generates a new identifier every time.
 Agents query one file and retrieve an ordered history, rather than searching the entire workspace to find the newest copy.
 Workspaces stay clean with single conceptual documents.
 Rollbacks require just one API call to restore the exact previous state safely, eliminating the need for manual deletion and renaming.

 Agents can focus on the content instead of wasting tokens trying to determine which filename represents the most current data.